RamezIssac/django-slick-reporting/docs/source/topics/computation_field.rst

 Computation Fields can be add to a report as a class, as you saw in other examples , or by name.

-Reusing Computation Fields
+Creating Computation Fields
 ---------------------------

-You do not have to create the Computation Field each time you need one.
-You can create one and register it and reuse it.

-Let's say you want to compute the total quantity of a product in a report.
+There are 3 ways you can create a Computation Field

+1. Create a subclass of ComputationField and set the needed attributes and use it in the columns attribute of the ReportView
+2. Use the `ComputationField.create()` method and pass the needed attributes and use it in the columns attribute of the ReportView
+3. Use the `report_field_register` decorator to register a ComputationField subclass and use it by its name in the columns attribute of the ReportView

 .. code-block:: python